branaway/Japid/readme.txt

     8. behavior change: all the `get tags in the layouts will default to empty string and overriding them sub-classes are optional.
     9. `invoke has now a shorter form: `a, for action invocation.
     10. internally added flag useWithPlay in the compiler and template meta data to control Play-dependency in the generated code.
+    11. Enhancement: _size variable is available inside a `each loop.
+It's -1 if the size of the iterable cannot be determined.
+    12. new feature: added `verbatim command to wrap a block a raw text in the template.
+Example:
+        `verbatim
+            ok, anything inside this block is not parsed: `command, ${expression}, etc `
+        Note: it must be closed by a standalone back quote.
 2011/1/20: V0.6.1
     1. internal change: all tag invocations are now local in the layout method.
 The idea was to reduce using fields and favor local variables;
     2. fix: all implicit variables are labeled as final for use in inner classes.